Legislative Updates

 What This Means for the PLM Legacy Foundation

-Recent legislative progress in Virginia represents a critical shift from policy development to real-world implementation.
-With expanded Risk Order laws and new statewide training requirements, many of the priorities PLM has long advocated for are now reflected in law.
+Recent legislative progress in Virginia marks a significant shift from policy development to real world implementation.
+With expanded Risk Order laws and new statewide training requirements now enacted, many of the priorities PLM has long advocated for are reflected in law.

-This moment creates a powerful opportunity for PLM to help lead the next phase of impact—ensuring these laws are understood, accessible, and effectively used within our communities.
-Through education, awareness, and strategic partnerships, PLM remains committed to bridging the gap between legislation and prevention.
+This creates a meaningful opportunity for PLM to help lead the next phase of impact supporting education, increasing awareness, and ensuring these laws are effectively understood and utilized within our communities.
+Through strategic partnerships and continued advocacy, PLM is well positioned to bridge the gap between legislation and prevention.